 The Sepha Multi-Q provides a quick test process as leaks and channel leaks as low as 5µm (container type and content dependent) can be identified within 10 seconds.
 The Multi-Q HD has been developed for applications that require higher sensitivity and can test down to 1µm.

-- Vacuum decay
+- Multi-Q Vacuum decay

-The vacuum decay method utilizes the FDA approved ASTM F2338-09(2013) standard and is in line with USP 1207 recommendations.
+The vacuum decay method utilizes the FDA approved ASTM F2338-09 standard and is in line with USP 1207 recommendations.
 Test results are deterministic, eliminating operator subjectivity associated with blue dye tests.
-The vacuum decay test method can test vials, and other parenterals, containing water-based liquid, protein/glucose or lyo/powder.
+The vacuum decay test method can test vials, and other parenterals, containing water-based liquid.

-- Pressure decay
+- Multi-Q Pressure decay

 The pressure decay method is developed to detect leaks in vials, ampoules, bottles and other containers containing toxic product, oil-based liquid, lyo/powder, glucose/protein, or other content not suitable for vacuum decay testing.
 The non-destructive technique provides deterministic, reliable and repeatable results in line with USP 1207 guidelines.